robbear/elix-book/Chapter01.md

 customElements.define('spin-box', SpinBox);
 ```

-This is no different than what we had above, except for name changes.
-There is no internal DOM structure, nothing to display.
+This is no different than what we had above, except for name changes and support for the `value` attribute.
+There is no internal DOM structure and nothing to display.
 Let's fix that by attaching some HTML.
 We'll create the `<input>` and `<button>` elements and append them to a shadow root which we'll also create.
 We need to do this only once, but where?
 The constructor seems like a good place for initializing the shadow DOM, but we could also consider doing this work in `connectedCallback` which, like the constructor, is also called only once in the component's lifetime.
 The benefit of "inflating" the web component in `connectedCallback` is that it pushes this work back later in the lifecycle, after basic initialization work that might take place in the constructor or elsewhere (such as property settings as we'll see later).
-Let's hold onto the idea that the later we can build the shadow DOM, the more opportunity we might have for beneficial code patterns having to do with drawing, or *rendering*, the component.
+Let's hold onto the idea that the later in the component lifecycle we can build the shadow DOM, the more opportunity we might have for beneficial code patterns having to do with drawing, or *rendering*, the component.

 Here are the steps we'll take.